-System security is identified as a key concern limiting the introduction and sustainability of digital technology platforms in prisons (Justice Action 2011; Kerr & Willis 2018; Mufarreh, Waitkus & Booker 2021).
+System security is identified as a key concern limiting the introduction and sustainability of digital technology platforms in prisons (Justice Action 2011; Kerr & Willis 2018).
+Among correctional administrators yet to utilise digital technology, system security is a prominent concern although less so for administrators who are utilising it (Mufarreh, Waitkus & Booker 2021).
 There are examples of where digital technology systems have been breached allowing communication beyond the prison (Fabre & Zymaris 2016).
 As such, system security remains an important issue that needs to be managed effectively.
 Prison advocates identify system security as the biggest threat for the sustainability of digital technology in prisons.
-They suggest in the interests of people in prison, it is paramount that it is managed pro-actively (Jewkes & Reisdorf 2016; Justice Action 2011).
+They suggest in the interests of people in prison, it is paramount that it is managed proactively (Jewkes & Reisdorf 2016; Justice Action 2011).

-CSNSW is seeking a collaboration with a multi-disciplinary University team with expertise across the relevant areas to establish new knowledge about security and safety associated with digital technologies in prison.
+CSNSW is seeking a collaboration with a multi-disciplinary University team with expertise across the relevant areas to establish new knowledge about security and safety associated with the of digital technologies in prison.
 It will require a research partner willing to provide robust critique as well as engage in research and development with the agency.
 The University project team would contribute to the achievement of three core project aims:

-- Create new knowledge about the security needs, risks and challenges associated with the use and misuse of digital technology in prison - Develop and test guidelines or tools to support governance, monitoring or intervention approaches to maintain the security of the system. - Assess staff and prisoner perception of system security and evaluate the performance of any security related initiatives prison technology researcher
+- Create new knowledge about the security needs, risks and challenges associated with the use and misuse of digital technology in prison - Develop and test guidelines or tools to support governance, monitoring or intervention approaches to maintain the security of the system. - Assess staff and prisoner perception of system security and evaluate the performance of any security related initiatives